Back to the blog

 Sound vs Unsound Gambits in Chess: What’s the Difference?

 Gambits are high-risk, high-reward ideas.
-If the compensation proves sufficient, the gambit can provide long-term initiative or even a quick win.
-If not, the player is left down material and often positionally compromised.
+If the compensation is adequate, the gambit can yield long-term initiative or even a quick knockout.
+And if they can’t…well, the player remains down material and frequently strategically dislocated.

 Sound Gambit